Dilawar Syed: Deputy Administrator of the Small Business Administration

-Post-Federal Service Work
+Post-federal service work

-After leaving the Biden Administration, Syed accepted appointments at the University of Texas at Austin to serve as Senior Economic Policy Advisor and faculty member at the Lyndon B. Johnson School of Public Affairs and McCombs School of Business.
+After leaving the Biden administration, Syed accepted appointments at the University of Texas at Austin to serve as senior economic policy advisor and faculty member at the Lyndon B. Johnson School of Public Affairs and McCombs School of Business.

-Syed has spoken out about how Trump Administration trade policies have impacted small businesses, noting that policy unpredictability creates a “whiplash effect” for the 97% of U.S. importers that qualify as small businesses.
+Syed has spoken out about how Trump administration trade policies have impacted small businesses, noting that policy unpredictability creates a "whiplash effect" for the 97% of U.S. importers that qualify as small businesses.
 He argued that "for these companies, tariff uncertainty isn't just frustrating—it's paralyzing," and called for government support to help businesses navigate shifting trade policy.

-In July 2025, Syed responded to slanderous comments by Sequoia Capital partner Shaun Maguire against New York City Democratic mayoral nominee Zohran Mamdani.
+In July 2025, Syed responded to comments by Sequoia Capital partner Shaun Maguire about New York City Democratic mayoral nominee Zohran Mamdani.
 Calling the remarks "Islamophobic," Syed questioned whether entrepreneurs would "feel welcome in this environment" and called for technology leaders to speak out against bigotry.
 More than 900 tech founders later signed an open letter citing concerns about the incident's impact on Silicon Valley.